 Here are some tips to help keep your kidneys healthy.

-Having regular exercise good not only for your waistline, but it can also lower the risk of chronic kidney disease.
-Being active can also reduce your blood pressure and boost your health that prevent kidney damage.
+Regular exercise is good not only for your waistline but can also lower the risk of chronic kidney disease.
+Being active can also reduce your blood pressure and boost your health that prevents kidney damage.

 High blood sugar may develop and cause kidney damage.
 Your kidney is forced to work extra hard to filter your blood when your body cells cannot use the glucose in your body.
 And years of exertion may lead to life-threatening damage.
 Control your blood sugar to reduce the risk of damage.
 Consult your doctor to reduce or prevent the risk, if the damage already occurs.